-Orlando Debt Harassment Lawyer - providing aggressive and affordable professional services to consumers who have been victims of debt collection harassment by debt collectors and other creditors who have used unfair and illegal collection practices in attempting to collect a consumer debt, and other legal services to residents in Orlando, Kissimmee, and throughout the Central Florida Area.
+Orlando Consumer Rights Lawyer - providing aggressive and affordable professional services to consumers who have been victims of debt collection harassment by a debt collector or a victim of auto fraud, to consumers in Orlando, Kissimmee, and throughout the Central Florida Area.

 We are a consumer rights law firm dedicated to the protection of consumers against abusive, unfair and illegal collection practices by debt collectors and other creditors.
 Our goal is to end collection harassment.
 If you have been subjected to collection harassment, calls to the workplace, or other abuse, call us today for a free consultation.
 We also represent employees who have been denied payment of overtime or minimum wages by their employer.
 Visit us at Orlando Overtime Pay for more information.

 Debt collectors must treat you with truth, fairness, dignity, and respect.
 Any debt collector who crosses the line and abuses you for the collection of a consumer debt can be sued in federal court for damages under a law called the Fair Debt Collection Practices Act (FDCPA).